ribeiropvb/Potencia_Tech_iFood_Classificador_Nivel/README.md

 # Classificador Heroi

-The Python code you provided is a function called is_between(), which takes three arguments: value, min_value, and max_value.
-It returns True if the value is between the min_value and max_value, inclusive, and False otherwise.

-The code then creates a list called table with three pairs of names and experience points:

 ```python
 def is_between(value, min_value, max_value):
   """Returns True if the value is between the min_value and max_value, inclusive.